Tarot Reading

 Wanting a reflection prompt tied to an actual question, not generic card meanings

-/tarot [question] weaves the draw around what you asked, for 5✦ per draw.
+/tarot [question] weaves the draw around what you asked — each draw priced before you confirm.

 Skeptics of 'random' claims